Leeds

 • Grove Inn Back Row Leeds LS11 5PL Telephone(0113) 244 2085

 Established in 1832 The Grove was re-modelled in 1928-29 by its then owners John Smith's of Tadcaster.
 A traditional four room corridor pub which retains features of historic interest.
 A tiled entranceway leads to two small rooms on the right and a traditional tap room with dartboard on the left.
 The larger rear Concert Room is an interwar addition and retains some original perimeter seating, door charge may apply to this room for some evenings.
 Music is a strong feature throughout the pub and some form of performance can be heard most nights, its folk club started in the early 1960s and is still going strong.
 Darts, dominoes and chess set are available.
 Can get very busy before and after Leeds United home games.
+May close early if quiet, which may not be on the expected days.

 • Head of Steam 11-13 North Lane Leeds LS6 3HG Telephone(0113) 278 3608

 Opened April 2016.
 One large wood-floored room downstairs with a bar down one side.
-Seven real ales and one cider on handpump along with an extensive range of keg, bottles and cans from around the world.
+Seven cask ales and one cider on handpump along with an extensive range of keg, bottles and cans from around the world.
 Wooden tables with both bench seats and comfy chairs.
 On the walls is an array of brewery signs.
 Upstairs is a restaurant area with its own bar.
 Food is from the Longhorns Barbecue Smokehouse.
 To one side of the building is a small outdoor drinking area.

 • Outlaws Yacht Club 38 New York Steet Leeds LS2 7DY Telephone(0113) 234 6998